 Director – John Gilling, Screenplay – Jim O’Connolly, Based on the Novel by Frank Crisp, Producer – Ronald Liles, Photography (b&w) – Stephen Dade, Music – Johnny Gregory, Art Direction – Harry White.
-Production Company – Armitage Films Limited
+Production Company – Armitage Films Limited.

 John Saxon (Dr Jack Costain), Maurice Denham (Dr Morley), Patricia Haines (Ann Barlow), Alfred Burke (Detective-Superintendent Hartley), John Carson (Major), Aubrey Morris (Thorburn), Warren Mitchell (Reg Lilburn), Marianne Stone (Madge Lilburn), Barbara French (Joyce Malone)

 The Night Caller was one of the films from British director John Gilling.
 Gilling was one of the directors working during the Anglo-horror cycle of the 1960s and 70s and is mostly remembered for two Hammer films, The Plague of the Zombies (1966) and The Reptile (1966).
 (See below for John Gilling’s other films).
-Most of the directors in the British horror film diverted to make one or two films during the lesser British science-fiction fad of the 1960s – Terence Fisher made The Earth Dies Screaming (1964), Island of Terror (1966) and Night of the Big Heat (1967), while Freddie Francis made They Came from Beyond Space (1967) and Roy Ward Baker Moon Zero Two (1969) – and Gilling follows suit here.
+Most of the directors in the British horror film diverted to make one or two science-fiction films during the 1960s – Terence Fisher made The Earth Dies Screaming (1964), Island of Terror (1966) and Night of the Big Heat (1967), while Freddie Francis made They Came from Beyond Space (1967) and Roy Ward Baker Moon Zero Two (1969) – and Gilling follows suit here.

-The film starts well.
+The Night Caller starts well.
 The scenes with no-nonsense scientist Maurice Denham and imported American name actor John Saxon as his assistant recall the Quatermass films – The Quatermass Xperiment/The Creeping Unknown (1955) being the work that kicked off the British science-fiction film.
 In particular, the scenes with them joining the military to investigate a mysterious alien object on the moors recalls X the Unknown (1956), one of the better Quatermass copies.
-The first half of the film at least generates the same kind of stark tension common to many of the better British science-fiction films.
+The first half of the film generates the same kind of stark tension common to many of the better British science-fiction films.

-We have what feels like two different films thrown together – the first half a Quatermass wannabe, while the second resembles less an alien invasion film that it does a psycho-thriller about a killer stalking women via modelling ads.
+We have what feels like two different films thrown together – the first half a Quatermass wannabe, while the second resembles less an alien invasion film that it does a psycho film about a killer stalking women via modelling ads.
 Even the film’s original title The Night Caller suggests more of a psycho-thriller than it does an alien invasion film – all the various retitlings have appended ‘… from Outer Space’ to make it more apparent that it is a science-fiction film.
 At least, Gilling’s stone-faced seriousness of approach makes these scenes transpire in a way that defies you give in to ridicule.
 The cast also includes a fascinating performance from Aubrey Morris who gives what is clearly the role of a gay bookstore owner a giggly perverse glee.

-John Gilling’s other genre films include:- Mother Riley Meets the Vampire/My Son, The Vampire/Vampire Over London (1952), The Gamma People (1956), The Flesh and the Fiends/Mania (1960), The Shadow of the Cat (1961), Panic (1963), The Plague of the Zombies (1966), The Reptile (1966), The Mummy’s Shroud (1967) and The Devil’s Cross (1975).
-Gilling also wrote the scripts for House of Darkness (1947), The Gorgon (1964) and Trog (1970).
+John Gilling’s other genre films include:- the comedy Mother Riley Meets the Vampire/My Son, The Vampire/Vampire Over London (1952), the sf film The Gamma People (1956), the Burke and Hare film The Flesh and the Fiends/Mania (1960), the psycho-thrillers The Shadow of the Cat (1961) and Panic (1963), the Hammer films The Plague of the Zombies (1966), The Reptile (1966) and The Mummy’s Shroud (1967), and The Cross of the Devil (1975).
+Gilling also wrote the scripts for the haunted house film House of Darkness (1947), the Burke and Hare film The Greed of William Hart (1948), the psychic thriller The Man from Yesterday (1949), the Jack the Ripper film Room to Let (1950), Hammer’s The Gorgon (1964) and the Joan Crawford turkey Trog (1970).